thermalogic/SEES/guide/doc/BuildingSoftwareEnvironment.md

 ![mingw-w64-path](./img/mingw-w64-path.jpg)

-> **Note:** Existing shells and/or running programs will probably be using the old path, but any `new` shell/program will use the new settings.
+> **Note:** Existing console windows will be using the old path.
+> so that, you will need to reopen any console windows for the new `PATH` location to be available.

 **C.2.3** RENAME `C:\mingw64\bin\mingw32-make.exe` to  `C:\mingw64\bin\make.exe`